stormtracks/btcsuite-notes/btcsim/siminer.md

 [OnBlockConnected]
 (http://godoc.org/github.com/btcsuite/btcrpcclient#NotificationHandlers)

-utxoQueue is the queue of utxos belonging to a actor
+utxoQueue is the queue of utxos belonging to an actor

 utxos are queued after a block is received and are dispatched to their respective owner from com.poolUtxos